 and encouraging environment.
 Oxford Pride is a membership based non-profit organisation

 run by a dedicated team of volunteers.
-Oxford Pride Parade & Event take place most years in early June and the Festival
+Oxford Pride Parade & Event take place most years in late May to early June and the Festival

 itself runs a few days either side of the main parade.